Pupil Support Teacher - ARB16256

 ✨Understand the Role

 Make sure you thoroughly read the job description and understand the responsibilities of a Pupil Support Teacher.
-Be prepared to discuss how your experience aligns with the needs of the Learning Centre at John Logie Baird Primary.
+Familiarise yourself with the specific needs of pupils in the Learning Centre at John Logie Baird Primary, as this will help you demonstrate your suitability for the role.

 ✨Showcase Your Experience